Campania is a compact region of fertile land, ancient cities, and dramatic seascapes (especially on the Amalfi coast).

 Other Attractions in Campania

 One can't forget Naples, which makes a fine base for seeing just about everything in this article.
-See our Naples Pictures for a taste.
-Italy Travel has some suggestions for Naples Day Trips and a list of recommended Naples Hotels.

 You can climb Mt.
 Vesuvius for great views (you can see Herculaneum from the crater on a clear day) Find out more: Mount Vesuvius Visitor Information.

 In Caserta, you may want to take a gander at the 18th Century Bourbon palace and gardens that some say are on par with Versailles.
+Take our virtual tour of the Reggia di Caserta.
+The palace is huge, as you can see on this Casterta map.

 Padula offers the Certosa di Padula.
 Heard of it?
 It’s the second largest Charterhouse in Italy after the one in Parma, and has the biggest cloister in the world.
 It's right off the autostrada if you're heading south.